Skip to content

 Recommended practice:

-1. Use a clear description so approvers and finance reviewers understand the purpose of the batch.
+1. Use a clear description so approvers and payment reviewers understand the purpose of the batch.

 2. Confirm that every selected reimbursement is ready for payment.

-3. Add the batch attachment if your company uses supporting files for finance review.
+3. Add the batch attachment if your company uses supporting files for payment review.

 4. Check the total amount before submitting.